Radni1910/Hack_no_way/README.md

-# CampusCollab - Project Collaboration Platform
+# CampusVerse - Project Collaboration Platform

 CampusCollab is a web platform designed to help students find teammates, post project ideas, join ongoing projects, and stay updated with events and activity feeds within their campus community.